Krglok/Realms/README.md

 - realm model run with events , triggered from outside the model
 - layer model for realm model, data handling, command and events, pluginframe
 - Units are always virtual and have no representation as entity in game
+- some units will spawn and interact with players

 Design objects and requirements
 - Owner Object , playername